-I spend a lot of my time at work on pull requests - between ones I request and review, dozens per day.
-Through this, I’ve formed some opinions about what works and what doesn’t in the pull request process.
-So, here are those opinions.
+I spend a lot of my time on pull requests.
+I have a few thoughts about what works and what doesn’t in the pull request process.

 Be a good requester

 TLDR: Make it easy for reviewers.

 As the person creating a pull request, you’re going to be asking reviewers for some of their time and attention; both are finite, so do what you can to make it easy for them.
 It’ll help you get this change in faster and, if you keep it up, might earn you a reputation in your company as someone who does good work and is thoughtful.

 Keep it small (if you can)

 Small, focused pull requests from short-lived feature branches have the easiest time getting merged.
 They are:

 - Quicker and more digestible (and reviewers are less likely to bail)